CIDARLAB/GridTLI/README.md

 Install and Run GridTLI
 ----------------------------
-Instructions to install Cello can be found in [INSTALL.md](INSTALL.md).
+Instructions to install GridTLI can be found in [INSTALL.md](INSTALL.md).
 Instructions to run a local instance of GridTLI can be found in [RUN.md](RUN.md).

 Contributing to this project